Regenerative Leadership: Performance Fuelled by Wellbeing, Not Burnout.

-At first, it feels like a necessary trade-off—long hours, constant pressure, the weight of decision-making.
+At first, it feels like a necessary trade-off: long hours, constant pressure, the weight of decision-making.
 But then, the edge dulls.
 The clarity fades.
 The spark that once fuelled the vision is replaced by exhaustion, cynicism, frustration, bitterness and a creeping sense of detachment.

-Executive leaders, CEOs and entrepreneurs are particularly susceptible.
 A 2023 Deloitte report found that 70% of C-suite executives considered leaving their jobs for mental health reasons.

 Burnout doesn’t arrive with a drumroll.
 It sneaks in, masked under dedication, as a delusion of passion and sometimes even as a false story that you can safe the world!